Chu–Han Contention: Battle of Jingsuo

 After their defeat at Pengcheng, the strength of the Han forces decreased drastically.
 Liu Bang's family members were captured by Xiang Yu's forces and kept as hostages.
 Many of the kings who had surrendered to Liu Bang earlier defected to Xiang Yu's side after Liu Bang's defeat.
 The rulers of Qi and Zhao also requested to make peace with Xiang Yu.

-Upon reaching Xiayi (east of present-day Dangshan County, Anhui) which was guarded by his brother-in-law, Liu Bang reorganised his troops for a retreat.
+Upon reaching Xiayi (east of present-day Dangshan County, Anhui), which was guarded by his brother-in-law, Liu Bang reorganised his troops for a retreat.
 Meanwhile, Han Xin led reinforcements from Guanzhong into central China and defeated a Chu army between Jing County and Suo Village, both in present-day Henan.
 He also put down a rebellion by Wang Wu and Cheng Chu – former Qin generals – and Shen Tu, the magistrate of Wei, and captured their base at Waihuang (in present-day Minquan County, Henan).
 He and Liu Bang reorganised the Han army and established strong Han garrisons in Xingyang and Chenggao.
 Han Xin also developed his plan to conquer northern China, with the aim that Xiang Yu would be too distracted by Liu Bang and his bases of Xingyang and Chenggao to properly counter Han Xin in the north, nor could he endanger his line of retreat by marching past Xingyang and Chenggao into Guanzhong.

 Liu Bang then sent a messenger to meet Ying Bu, the King of Jiujiang, to persuade Ying Bu to support him.
 In November 205 BCE, after Han Xin's victory at the Battle of Jingxing, Ying Bu agreed to join Liu Bang and rebelled against Xiang Yu.
 Upon learning about it, Xiang Yu sent Long Ju to attack Ying Bu.

 In July–August 205 BCE, Liu Bang named his son Liu Ying as his heir apparent and put him in charge of Yueyang (present-day Yanliang District, Xi'an).
 Shortly after, Han forces conquered Feiqiu (present-day Xingping, Shaanxi), which was guarded by Zhang Han, who committed suicide after his defeat.

-On another front, Ying Bu was unable to resist Long Ju's attacks so he gave up on his domain in Jiujiang and joined Liu Bang.
+On another front, Ying Bu was unable to resist Long Ju's attacks, so he abandoned his domain in Jiujiang and joined Liu Bang.